 German troops enjoying a quiet moment in captured Ghent.
 Copyright IWM Q88144.

-He fled northeast and ‘got through the German lines into Holland, and landed in England just before Christmas.’10 Arriving in London, if he thought that danger had passed he was mistaken.
+He fled northeast and ‘got through the German lines into Holland, and landed in England just before Christmas.’11 Arriving in London, if he thought that danger had passed he was mistaken.
 Instead of travelling back to family in Bournemouth, he chose instead to go directly to a recruiting station to enlist:

 ‘It is not generally known that… Mr. Beaumont was the victim of an unpleasant incident when offering his services to the Royal Irish Rifles… he was arrested as a probable German.
-Perhaps the accent he had acquired abroad was the source of the trouble, but he was nevertheless detained for some time and would have continued in a seemingly inescapable difficulty had not a letter from his father contained sentences of acquiescence in his determination to enlist immediately.’11
+Perhaps the accent he had acquired abroad was the source of the trouble, but he was nevertheless detained for some time and would have continued in a seemingly inescapable difficulty had not a letter from his father contained sentences of acquiescence in his determination to enlist immediately.’12

 Once this mistake had been rectified, he joined the 1/18th (County of London) Battalion (London Irish Rifles).
 Again, we turn to his father’s letter to College: ‘With his Battalion he was sent to France about April 1915.
 For two months he was fighting in the trenches’.
 He had, in fact, travelled from billets in St. Albans to Southampton by train on 9th March, where the Battalion embarked on four ships: the Queen Alexandra, Copenhagen, Trafford Hall and Viper.
 They landed at Le Havre at 9.30am the following morning and were moved to a camp five miles from the port.
 On 12th March they were transported by train 140 miles northeast to Winnezeele, 15 miles inland from Dunkirk.
 A further move one week later took them to Burbure, 10 miles west of Béthune, where they were to be billeted for the remainder of the month, spending the time training.
-During April and May Albert’s short war experience would be played out in the Béthune sector with June spent 8 miles southeast near Loos/Lens.
+During April and May, Albert’s short war experience would be played out in the Béthune sector, spending June 8 miles southeast near Loos/Lens.

 Béthune in January 1915.
 The city was largely still intact when Albert and the London Irish Rifles arrived but not destined to escape destruction.
 Copyright IWM Q57407.